-Based on the procedures performed we did not identify any material matters to report.
+Based on the procedures performed we did not identify any matters to indicate that revenue recognition was inappropriate.

 Our application of materiality

 We apply the concept of materiality both in planning and performing our audit, and in evaluating the effect of misstatements.
 We consider materiality to be the magnitude by which misstatements, including omissions, could influence the economic decisions of reasonable users that are taken on the basis of the financial statements.